bartlettD/bartlettD.github.io/_posts/2020-06-30-nzxt-gamma-casemod.markdown

 supply that comes with your case, just dont, please.

-Rolling into 2018, I'd just gotten too lazy to reach around the back of my PC to plug in an external hard drive to get that sweet, sweet USB 3.0 speed improvements.
+Rolling into 2018, I'd just gotten too lazy to reach around the back of my PC to plug in an external hard drive to get those sweet, sweet USB 3.0 speed improvements.
 So, time to replace those slow boring 2.0 ports and bring this case into 2008!

 ## What're We Working With?